Physical and Numerical Modelling of Cave Propagation

 Speculative conceptual model of caving

-Phase 1 is a collaborative research project between the ACG and the University of Pretoria, sponsored by Newcrest Mining Ltd. It builds on the work of the preliminary phase and has three overlapping general aims:
+Phase 2 continues as a collaborative project between the ACG and the University of Pretoria, sponsored by Newcrest Mining Limited.
+It builds on the work of the preliminary phase and has three overlapping general aims:

 - Assess the accuracy and reliability of current numerical modelling techniques and to assess the role of data quality and quantity and the calibration process in maximising numerical model reliability.